Unilorin inducts 32 new veterinary doctors

 Earlier, Dean of the Faculty Professor Saliu Ameen, said that the induction marked the formal licensing of these young doctors as veterinary professionals.

-Professor Ameen added that, “this ceremony is not merely a ritual; it is a defining moment.
+Professor Ameen added, “this ceremony is not merely a ritual; it is a defining moment.
 It signifies the transition of our graduands from students of veterinary medicine to full members of a noble and globally relevant profession”.

 WATCH TOP VIDEOS FROM NIGERIAN TRIBUNE TV